-Entrance Requirements: Students may enter the program fall, winter, spring, or summer quarter.
-A placement test must be completed before starting the program.
+Entrance Requirements: Students may enter the program fall, winter, spring, or summer quarter. n order to start this program, the placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement for more information.

 Other Information: The Ag-Business program is part of the Tech-Prep consortium in the state of Washington.
 Tech-Prep credits from specific high school studies can be awarded for selected courses.
 Contact your local school counselor or WWCC for more information.
 Students considering transferring should consult with an adviser in the agriculture department prior to taking courses for transfer credit.
 Program scholarships are available each year to assist students.
 Contact a program advisor to obtain an application or for more information.